Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Security and Governance* → Authentication via LDAP, Active Directory, SAML, and OAuth.
 Granular roles (Admin, Project Admin, Developer, and Viewer).
 - *Web portal* → browser-accessible user interface that allows developers, QA, team leaders, and analysts to view detailed project metrics and quality indicators, consult and manage Quality Gates, and view aggregated dashboards and reports at the project portfolio level.
 The portal is secure, multi-user, and configurable via granular roles and permissions.

-The service is offered per unit of line of codes.
-Each unit consists of 1 million lines of codes.

 The service offers the following advantages:

 - *Lower risk of bugs in production and reduced maintenance costs* → more reliable and stable software, cleaner and more maintainable code.